stanlysamuel/csa-writing-team/_posts/2021-03-29-peter-druschel.md

 But if I think about it hard, then the two things that I learned there that benefitted me later are - first, I realized that getting a piece of software or a product into actual practical use is much more complicated than you think.
 It's one thing to get a part of a program to work and substantial additional effort to actually getting it to production use.
 So that was certainly interesting, but I am not sure you have to have that experience yourself to know it.
 The other thing is that it somehow eradicated my curiosity about what it would be like.
 Unlike many of my colleagues who always thought, "Ugh, I wanna do a startup at some point!
 I've never done this!", I was never tempted (laughter).
 I had seen that side before.

-### SS: Precisely!
-The reason I asked this question was due to the fact that this is a very common thought that pops-up among young students.
-So, technically you found that one true solace in research, and you're happy with it.

-PD: Yes, that’s right.

 ### SS: Which area in Computer Science should we be looking at for the next decade?

 PD: All of us are biased by what we are personally interested in.
 I could, of course, tell you all the things that I work on, but that wouldn't be fair as that's my personal take.
 But generally speaking, I think security and privacy are hugely important themes, and so is ethics in computing.
 Not to say that other things are not interesting - I mean, there are tremendous advances in AI and vision and NLP, but the issues that fire me up more and where I see potentially game-changing decisions being made, are in security and privacy.
 The reason is that the way society uses computing technology will depend on how we position ourselves related to these subjects in the next ten years.
 This may not be as critical as it may seem and it may not be the same in all parts of the world.
 Nevertheless, I have a feeling that, in society, as computing becomes more pervasive, it entrenches positions that affect everybody.
 For example, credit applications, job applications, what news you see, whom you get introduced to on social networks, etc will be soon be managed by computing technology, algorithms, and machine learning.
 These are such deep influencers on people’s lives that people will sooner or later start asking questions about fairness, about issues like discrimination, about issues of what happens with my private data, and what's the balance of power between someone who is just a consumer, someone who releases their data, the corporations - perhaps the governments - that are using this massive data and how much knowledge can be extracted.
 I think this is really critical, and security is tied to that as well.